Our offices are closed between Christmas and New Year, click to see our opening times.

 Brachial Plexus Injuries Guide

-More about Brachial Plexus Compensation Claims
+More about Brachial Plexus Claims

 In some cases, you or your child may become injured during the birthing process due to the negligence of a medical professional, which could make you eligible to receive compensation.
 A common example is the brachial plexus injury, which can lead to long-term disabilities and mean your child may require necessary additional medical attention.
 Whilst compensation won't reverse what has happened, if you successfully win your claim, it may mean you are able to get the best care for your child and help with their recovery or medical care.